-FAQs – Federal/State Employment Taxes (FSET) – Bulk Transmissions
+Federal and State Employment Taxes – Bulk Transmissions FAQs

 This program is for large filers, bulk filers, or payroll agents.
 It is application-to-application transmission of data, completely automated, with no manual intervention.
 Transmitters can use the services of an approved vendor or they can program their own application.

-The complete background on the FSET program is contained in the Federal/State Employment Taxes (FSET) Implementation Guide (DE 545) (PDF).
+For the complete background on the FSET program, review Federal/State Employment Taxes (FSET) Implementation Guide (DE 545) (PDF).
 The guide provides information, direction, and examples required for enrollment, testing, and implementation.

-Individual business taxpayers who want to participate may choose to use the services of a participating payroll service provider or transmitter listed as approved FSET providers.
+Individual business taxpayers who want to do bulk filings can choose to use the services of a participating payroll service provider or transmitter listed as approved FSET providers.